IshaanAdarsh/PersonalBlog/content/about/index.md

 draft: false
 ---

 I am a passionate software engineer with a strong interest in open source development.
 I am currently a Google Summer of Code 2023 student developer with the PostgreSQL Global Development Group.
-In my spare time, I enjoy playing video games, watching old irrelevant Movies, and staring into the vast nothingness.

 ---
 ## Repos / Projects